Hammersmith & FulhamNews

 Pupils from St Peter’s Church Primary School and Good Shepherd Primary School read poems and spoke about their experience.
 Rebecca Chakreska, nine, said: “I think it’s important for young people and communities to get involved as it’s an opportunity to learn more about who and what their community is made of.”

-Rock Montgomery-Randall, 11, whose school helped fundraise locally said: “It’s been an amazing experience.
+Rock Montgomery-Randall, 11, whose school helped fundraise said: “It’s been an amazing experience.
 We actively participated in raising awareness about this significant piece of art and combined education with activism, preserving a piece of history.”

-Dr Nicola Stacey said: “We’re so thrilled to have helped restore this wonderful piece of post-War art.
+Dr Nicola Stacey said: “We’re so thrilled to have helped restore this wonderful piece of post-war art.
 She can be admired now by anyone passing on the A4 and will be for generations to come.”

-Joanna Edmunds, said: “We’re proud to have this important landmark on our doorstep and for others to discover
+Joanna Edmunds, said: “We’re proud to have this important landmark on our doorstep and for others to discover her story.
+It’s wonderful that the Leaning Woman’s future is now secured.”

 Pictured top: The Duke of Gloucester with pupils at the unveiling (Picture: Heritage of London Trust)